yast/yast-core/agent-system/doc/systemagent.md

 failed. _Arguments_ are command as string and optional map of environment variables.

-Example in ruby that do time consuming job.
+Example in ruby that does time consuming job.

 ```
     result = Yast::SCR.Execute(Yast::Path.new(".target.bash_background"), "sleep 1000000")